pruthvirajbhat/website-portfolio-old-uno/about.md

 I love speaking different languages.
 I can speak English, Kannada and Hindi, learnt Sanskrit in School.
 I can understand Telugu and Tamil (to an extent).
 Would love to learn Spanish and Chinese.

-I have develeoped a recent interest in Music while in Lockdown and am learning how different instruments work.

 I love studying History, Geography, current affairs, DIY hacks and all the small things in life.

 I'll let you know when I find out more about myself.